-- (A) Fifth order or greater as determined from a 1:24,000 scale map; or - (B) Fourth order or greater as determined from a 1:100,000 or larger scale map. - (C) The maps should be standard USGS maps or GIS data sets derived from USGS base maps.
+(a) Fifth order or greater as determined from a 1:24,000 scale map; or

+(b) Fourth order or greater as determined from a 1:100,000 or larger scale map.

+(c) The maps should be standard USGS maps or GIS data sets derived from USGS base maps.

-- (ii) Any lake or reservoir with a contributing watershed area greater than 100 square miles. - (iii) Reservoirs with outlet controls that are operated for varying discharges to the downstream reaches as for hydropower, flood control, irrigation, or drinking water supplies.
-Uncontrolled, flow-through impoundments are not exempt. - (iv) Streams that flow only during runoff-producing events.
+(ii) Any lake or reservoir with a contributing watershed area greater than 100 square miles.

+(iii) Reservoirs with outlet controls that are operated for varying discharges to the downstream reaches as for hydropower, flood control, irrigation, or drinking water supplies.
+Uncontrolled, flow-through impoundments are not exempt.

+(iv) Streams that flow only during runoff-producing events.
 The runoff carried by the stream following the 2-year, Type IA rainfall event must not discharge via surface flow to a non-exempt surface water.
 To be exempt, the stream may carry runoff during an average annual snowmelt event but must not have a period of baseflow during a year of normal precipitation.

-- (b) Site runoff design and flow control facility design calculations for peak flow and peak volume detention requirements shall be based on full retention of the post-development condition for the stated design storm, and the contributing basin size, where contributing basin size refers to the total area above the inlet or hydraulic element. - (i) In Ahtanum Creek, Cowiche Creek, Satus Creek, Toppenish Creek and Wide Hollow Creek watersheds, the 25-year, 24-hour design storm shall be used. - (ii) In all other watersheds, the 10-year, 24-hour design storm shall be used. - (c) Hydrologic modification of a wetland shall not be allowed if the wetland is classified as Category 1 or Category 2 according to the Eastern Washington Wetland Rating System unless the applicant demonstrates that preferred methods of excess stormwater disposal (e.g., infiltration) are not possible at the site and that other options (e.g., evaporation) would result in more damage to the wetland by limiting inflow.
+(b) Site runoff design and flow control facility design calculations for peak flow and peak volume detention requirements shall be based on full retention of the post-development condition for the stated design storm, and the contributing basin size, where contributing basin size refers to the total area above the inlet or hydraulic element.

+- (i) In Ahtanum Creek, Cowiche Creek, Satus Creek, Toppenish Creek & Wide Hollow Creek watersheds, the 25-year, 24-hour design storm shall be used. - (ii) In all other watersheds, the 10-year, 24-hour design storm shall be used. - (c) Hydrologic modification of a wetland shall not be allowed if the wetland is classified as Category 1 or Category 2 according to the Eastern Washington Wetland Rating System unless the applicant demonstrates that preferred methods of excess stormwater disposal (e.g., infiltration) are not possible at the site and that other options (e.g., evaporation) would result in more damage to the wetland by limiting inflow.
 Mitigation shall be required for the impact of hydrologic modification to a wetland.
-Appropriate measures include expansion, enhancement and/or preservation of a buffer around the wetland.